 Why Learn to Read a Natal Chart

 A natal chart is a map of the sky at the moment of your birth.
-It appears as a circle divided into 12 sectors (houses), with planetary and zodiacal symbols scattered across it.
-At first glance, it may seem chaotic.
+It appears as a circle divided into 12 sectors (houses), with scattered symbols of planets and signs.
+At first glance, it looks like chaos.
 But behind these symbols lies a coherent system that anyone can master.

-In this step-by-step guide, we’ll explore how to approach reading a natal chart—from the big picture to specific details.
+In this step-by-step guide, we will break down how to approach reading a natal chart—from the big picture to specific details.

 Step 1: Identify the Three Key Elements